 Snack Boards to Share

-Not only does a snack board look great, but it also provides a wide range of tasty bites.
+A snack board not only looks good, it also offers a variety of delectable bites.
 Here’s what to include:

 | Dish | Ingredients | Serving Suggestions |